Epics123/LunaEngine/README.md

 <ins>**1.
 Downloading the Repository:**</ins>

-Clone the repository with 'git clone --recurse-submodules https://github.com/Epics123/LunaEngine.git'
+Clone the repository with `git clone --recurse-submodules https://github.com/Epics123/LunaEngine.git`

 <ins>**2.
 Dependencies:**</ins>

 1. This project uses git submodules for some third party libraries, and you should have them if you followed step 1 correctly.
-If you want to be extra sure, run 'git submodule update --init --recursive'.
+If you want to be extra sure, run `git submodule update --init --recursive`.
-2. Run the 'Setup.bat' script located in the 'Scripts' folder.
+2. Run the `Setup.bat` script located in the `Scripts` folder.
 This will download all the necesary prerequisites for the project.
-3. After all the prerequisites have been installed a '.sln' file for the engine should be generated automatically.
+3. After all the prerequisites have been installed, a `.sln` file for the engine should be generated automatically.
-	- If changes are made to 'premake5.lua' or the solution needs to be regenerated, run the 'Win-GenerateProjects.bat' script located in the main project directory.
+	- If changes are made to `premake5.lua` or the solution needs to be regenerated, run the `Win-GenerateProjects.bat` script located in the main project directory.

 ## Running the Project
-* Open 'LunaEngine/LunaEngine.sln'
+* Open `LunaEngine/LunaEngine.sln`
 * Select configuration: Debug, Release, or Dist
 * Select platform (currently only supports Windows x64)
-* Set 'Sandbox' as the startup project if it is not already
+* Set `Sandbox` as the startup project if it is not already
 * Build and run

 ## Controls